Georgian era guide: When was it and the best historic places to visit in Britain

 When was the Georgian Period?

-The Georgian era took place between 1714-1830.
-A time when the industrial revolution changed the face of the country as our cities grew, so did some people's fortunes.
+The Georgian era took place between 1714-1830, covering the reigns of kings George I, George II, George III and George IV.
+A time when the industrial revolution changed the face of the country as our cities grew, so did people's fortunes.
 It drove many people to seek solace beyond the urban sprawl, either in nature or palatial stately homes.

 • The Georgian period encompasses the reign of four kings: Georges I, II, III and IV